-- Primary and secondary school
+- Music lessons for primary and secondary school children

-- Music theory
+- Music theory lessons

-- Music workshops
+- Music workshops and courses

 Our expert tutors help 15,000 children and young people in Surrey to learn to sing and play all sorts of different musical instruments by visiting schools to give one-to-one or small group instrumental lessons.
 Our Surrey Arts film gives to an idea of what our music lessons offer.